-In limited cases, exceptions may occur when a student requires support for activities of daily living that may make staff unable to maintain a distance of six feet or caring for infants.
-In all other cases, six feet of social distancing should be maintained as much as possible.
+In limited cases, exceptions may occur when a student requires support for activities of daily living that may make staff unable to maintain the appropriate distance.
+In all other cases, the appropriate social distancing should be maintained as much as possible.

-- Six foot separation wherever possible; limited mixing among student groups.
+- Three foot separation wherever possible; limited mixing among student groups.

 - Social distancing on buses in accordance with health and safety protocols.

-- Desks/seats will be separated by up to a six feet distance, facing same direction, depending on the school level.
+- Desks/seats will be separated by either three or six feet distance, facing same direction, depending on the school level.

 - Students will eat meals in classrooms whenever possible.
 Each school will determine their best meal distribution process.

 - Student traffic patterns in hallways will be set up to maintain social distancing, including during arrival and dismissal.